PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

     cbpi.plugin.register("BM_SimpleStep", BM_SimpleStep)
 ```

-This comes in handy as you just need to create one plugin with mupltiple modules.
+This comes in handy as you just need to create one plugin with multiple modules.
 It is just important that you register every module.

 ## Adding cbpi settings from plugins